rockstor/rockstor-doc/smart/smart.rst

 ^^^^^^^^^^^^^^^^

 This option is both a control and an indicator of Rockstor's finding on SMART availability for the given device / disk.
-Obviously the state of the switch indicates if SMART monitoring is enabled or disabled, and can apply the same, but there is also a **Not Supported** text state that indicates no SMART availability or compatibility was found on the specific device:
+The state of the switch indicates if SMART monitoring is enabled or disabled, and can apply the same, but there is also a **Not Supported** text state that indicates no SMART availability or compatibility was found on the specific device.

 In the following example we see one disk with support (as switch is visible), and another device, a *SanDisk Extreme USB 3.0*, indicating **Not Supported**.